Martastico/personal-portfolio/README.md

 * Node.js with Express 4
 * MongoDB To be implemented
-* App is pre-rendered from server side.
-Site is SEO friendly and can be viewed without JavaScript enabled.
+* App is pre-rendered by server.
+Site is SEO friendly and can be viewed and navigated without JavaScript enabled.

 ##Developing Environment

 * [NodeJS](https://github.com/joyent/node)